Stolz/Assets/README.md

 <a id="nonstatic"></a>
 ## Non static interface

 You can use the library without using static methods.
-The signature of all methods is the same described above.
+The signature of all methods is the same as described above but using an instance of the class instead.

+	// Load the library
-	require '/path/to/Stolz/Assets/Manager.php';
+	require '/path/to/Stolz/Assets/Manager.php'; // Also psr-0 autoloadable

-	// Configure options
+	// Set config options
 	$config = array(
+		'collections' => array(...),
+		'autoload' => array(...),
 		'pipeline' => true,
-		'collections' => array(...),
+		'public_dir' => '/absolute/path/to/your/webroot/public/dir' // Required only if you enable pipeline!
 		...
 	);

-	// Load the library
+	// Instantiate the library
 	$assets = new \Stolz\Assets\Manager($config);

 	// Add some assets